posit-dev/air/docs/formatter.md

     summarise(mean = mean(x))
   ```

-  Expanded layouts can often be more readable, even when the folded layout fits on a single line.
+  Expanded layouts can often be more readable, even when the flattened layout fits on a single line.

-Note that if Air unconditionally follows the first principle, then it would aggressively fold these examples onto one line because they'd fit within the line length.
+Note that if Air unconditionally follows the first principle, then it would aggressively flatten these examples onto one line because they'd fit within the line length.

 For the most part, Air ignores existing formatting and makes formatting decisions based on whether or not a piece of code fits on a single line.
 However, there are important exceptions that allow Air to strike the right balance between these two competing principles.